Tomev/qcflow/docs/source/model/models-from-code.rst

 ======================

 .. attention::
-    Models from Code is available in MLflow 2.12.2 and above.
+    Models from Code is available in QCFlow 2.12.2 and above.
 If you are using a version earlier than what supports this feature, you are required to use the legacy serialization methods outlined in the `Custom Python Model <../models.html#custom-python-models>`_ documentation.

 .. note::